TESTIMONIALS - The Wizard’s Conscript

 The inspiration for my fantasy novel The Wizard’s Conscript will remain a mystery.
 Perhaps I shouldn’t try to analyse its source, but just go with the flow.
 Despite it being handed to me almost fully formed, it’s not been easy to write.
 The original manuscript I aimed at adults.
 A “fairytale for grownups”.
 By the third rewrite, it had decided for me that it should be for children, but that didn’t really work, either.

-So now, several years and many versions later, The Wizard’s Conscript is aimed at readers around twelve years plus.
+So now, several years and many versions later, The Wizard’s Conscript is aimed at readers around ten years plus.
 That doesn’t cancel out those who are younger.
 Nor adults.
 My writing group have been with me on this writing journey, and they all seemed entertained by the story.
 My heroine is almost fourteen.
 Back in medieval days, she would have been considered an adult.